OpenEmbedded®/Yocto Project®: Build From Sources

 • List tasks provided by a package:

-bitbake -c listtasks <package_name>You can use one of those tasks to have a fine grained control over the package building.
+bitbake -c listtasks <package_name>You can use one of those tasks to have fine-grained control over the package building.

 Hello World example